All Episodes

 I remember Janet Reno calling banks and threatening big investigations if they didn't continue to make these loans.

-Uh and that's in the politico.
+And that's in the Politico.

-Greenspan defends legacy, jabs hill from you.
+Greenspan defends legacy, Jabs Hill.

 It's just fascinating to me.